elastic/elastic-charts/packages/charts/api/charts.api.md

     outerSizeRatio: SizeRatio;
     // (undocumented)
     radialPadding: Distance;
-    // Warning: (ae-forgotten-export) The symbol "StrokeStyle" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "StrokeStyle_2" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     sectorLineStroke: StrokeStyle_2;